lfcipriani/punkt-segmenter/README.md

 ## Punkt sentence tokenizer

 This code is a ruby port of the Punkt sentence tokenizer algorithm implemented by the NLTK Project ([http://www.nltk.org/]).
+Punkt is a language-independent, unsupervised approach to sentence boundary detection.
+It is based on the assumption that a large number of ambiguities in the determination of sentence boundaries can be eliminated once abbreviations have been identiﬁed.

 The description of the algorithm is presented in the following academic paper: